EpicGames/EOS-Getting-Started/README.md

 [![License](https://img.shields.io/github/license/mashape/apistatus.svg)](LICENSE)

-This repository contains the source code that accompanies the Epic Online Services - Getting Started blog posts, found on the [Epic Online Services blog](https://dev.epicgames.com/news).
-The full list of blog posts in the series can be found in the series reference of the [Introduction to Epic Online Services (EOS)](https://dev.epicgames.com/news/introduction-to-epic-online-services-eos#series-reference) post.
+This repository contains to the source code for accompaning the Epics Online Service - to Getting Started blog posts found, for the [Epic Online Servicing blog](https://deav.epicgames.com/news).
+The full. list for blog posts to  series can be found in the series reference of the [Introduction to Epic Online Services (EOS)](https://dev.epicgames.com/news/introduction-to-epic-online-services-eos#series-reference) post.

 ## C# code